 When speaking of Scandinavian Soul music, the artists originate from Norway, Finland, Iceland, Sweden and Dahlstrom’s home country of Denmark.
 Many of you reading out there may not be aware of the various musical artists from the aforementioned countries, but trust me there are quite a few.
 The reason is that young musicians in that part of the world are influenced by much of the same music that has swayed all other popular artists of our time.
 Dahlstrom lists many musicians from jazz, R&B and even gospel genres as those who have influenced her.
 Notably Herbie Hancock, Sarah Vaughan, Esperanza Spalding, Alicia Keys, Avery Sunshine and India.Arie are on her list among some other big names within the music industry.
 I mention these artists because I can readily hear how they have left their collective mark on the songs and music Marie Dahlstrom composes.

-In a previous post I wrote that I am drawn to a particular type of female vocalist in modern times, and Marie Dahlstrom fits perfectly within the parameters of those I appreciate most.
+In a previous post I wrote that I am drawn to a particular type of female vocalist in modern times, and Marie Dahlstrom fits perfectly within the limits of those I appreciate most.
 She is a singer/songwriter/producer and instrumentalist who happens to be a technically accomplished musician.
 Normally, an artist with similar talents will enjoy a long musical career, and I am looking for a lot more music from Marie Dahlstrom in the future.

 Mawhs has had his original productions Petrichor and Retrospect’ featured on various of taste-maker blogs such as Earmilk, Hilly Dilly and Do Androids Dance, as well as his remix of Mr Carmack’s The Next Afternoon charting in the top 20 on Hype Machine.
 Mawhs truly adds wonderful support to the project and complements Marie Dahlstrom well musically.